Senior/Principal Data Scientist – Cross Indication

 About Relation

 We are rapidly scaling our technology and discovery teams, offering a unique opportunity to join one of the most innovative TechBio companies.
 Be part of our dynamic, interdisciplinary teams, collaborating closely to redefine the boundaries of possibility in drug discovery.
-Our state-of-the-art wet and dry laboratories, located in the heart of London, provide an exceptional environment to foster interdisciplinarity and turn groundbreaking ideas into positive impact for patients.
+Our state-of-the-art wet and dry laboratories, located in the heart of London, provide an exceptional environment to foster interdisciplinarity and turn groundbreaking ideas into impactful therapies for patients.

 We are committed to building diverse and inclusive teams.
 Relation is an equal opportunities employer and does not discriminate on the grounds of gender, sexual orientation, marital or civil partner status, gender reassignment, race, colour, nationality, ethnic or national origin, religion or belief, disability, or age.
-We cultivate innovation through collaboration, empowering every team member to do their best work and develop to their highest potential.
+We cultivate innovation through collaboration, empowering every team member to do their best work and reach their highest potential.

 Opportunity